kk25081998/Burnout/README.md

 1. Database
    - Open the database: `./sqlite3.exe app.db` (for Unix/Linux) or `sqlite3.exe app.db` (for Windows).
    - See all tables: `.tables`
+   - import the sql file in sqlite: `.read import.sql`